I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fcb/nf-fcb-rxinferfiletype.md

 <p>The <b>RxInferFileType</b> routine is not called internally by RDBSS.
 The <b>RxInferFileType</b> routine might be used as a helper routine by a network mini-redirector driver in the <b>MRxCreate</b> routine provided by the network mini-redirector. <b>MRxCreate</b> would normally be called when an I/O request packet is received for IRP_MJ_CREATE.
 This IRP is normally received by RDBSS in response to a user-mode application requesting a file open or create operation.
 It is also possible for another kernel driver to issue such an IRP. </p>

-<p><b>RxInferFileType</b> tries to infer the file type (directory or non-directory) from the <b>Create.NtCreateParameters.CreateOptions</b> member in the RX_CONTEXT structure.</p>

-<p>The <b>RxInferFileType</b> routine is not called internally by RDBSS.
-The <b>RxInferFileType</b> routine might be used as a helper routine by a network mini-redirector driver in the <b>MRxCreate</b> routine provided by the network mini-redirector. <b>MRxCreate</b> would normally be called when an I/O request packet is received for IRP_MJ_CREATE.
-This IRP is normally received by RDBSS in response to a user-mode application requesting a file open or create operation.
-It is also possible for another kernel driver to issue such an IRP. </p>

 ## -requirements
 <table>
 <tr>